Severndroog Castle: Restoration

 In 1988, the local council could no longer afford the building's upkeep and it was boarded up.
 In 2002, a community group, the Severndroog Castle Building Preservation Trust, was established.
 In 2004, it featured in the BBC TV series Restoration (presented by Griff Rhys Jones, Ptolemy Dean and Marianne Suhr) to gain publicity and support to restore the building and open it to the public.

 In July 2013 work began on renovating the castle, funded by a £595,000 Heritage Lottery Fund grant, and it was officially reopened to the public on 20 July 2014.
-The castle is open to public visitors and can be hired, wholly or parts thereof, for private functions.
+The castle is open to public visitors and can be hired, wholly or in part, for private functions.

 The Green Chain Walk and Capital Ring long-distance paths go through Eltham Common and Castle Wood and past the castle between Shooter's Hill and Eltham.